pure-love/chenzhengqiang/README.md

 DO NOT LAUGH AT MY BROKEN ENGLISH!
-I AM Backer,and my chinese name is chenzhengqiang do remember me,do appreciate me,you will like me!
+I AM Backer,and my chinese name is chenzhengqiang. do remember me,do appreciate me,you will like me!